 ANOTHER Yappity Yap block.
 I had a real love affair going with this design.
 And, as you can see, I have always suffered from UFO syndrome (unfinished objects).

 At least I'm consistent!
 Yesterday we celebrated my mother's 83rd birthday!
 She likes to remind us that she's "hanging in there", and she is, God bless her!
 With all of the change and turmoil and sadness over my father's condition these last 18 months, she has managed to keep going.
 She tends to her beloved gardens, she keeps her house exquisitely clean, she visits my father every other day at the nursing home and she makes time to read and nap and dream.
 She's started to knit a little this year - I tempted her with Lantern Moon needles and some delicious yarns.
 I don't know what it is about those exotic wooden needles - maybe it's the slide, maybe the deep rich sound that they make when they bump into one another - perhaps the smooth warmth that they exude after some substantial knitting time ... whatever the secret is - ADDICTED!
 Does anyone else feel this strongly about their needles?
-Anne Hanson's 'Oh, Canada' called to me -
+Anne Hanson's 'Oh, Canada' called to me -Mom likes to wear small scarves under her coats.
+And she likes anything that I create to be beaded!
+The yarn that I used for this project was an old stash item - the label long lost.
+I know that it is synthetic, but it feels like a baby's cheek.
+Mom cannot wear wool next to her skin, so this is perfect.
+I'm so glad that she didn't pass that particular (no wool) gene along to her daughter!

 It's Saturday morning and I need to go upstairs to reacquaint myself with my sewing room!
 Happy weekend all!
 Get out there and rake some leaves for me!